din/compose/README.md

 }
 ```

-> ❗️ Don't forget to mark the `Store` instance as `@ObservedObject` to make sure all store changes update the SwiftUI view of the component.

 Now the state is accessible to the SwiftUI view.
-It's possible to query the state values using the `store.state.firstName` and `store.state.lastName` from within the view to get the values directly.
-It's also possible to get the state values as `Binding` instances to pass them into some SwiftUI views (e.g. `TextField`).
+It's possible to query the state values using the `state.firstName` and `state.lastName` from within the view to get the values and update the view whenever the values change:

 ```swift
 // LogIn+View.swift